 South Africa is recognised internationally as having the most successful wildlife conservation practices in the world.
 These practices are built around the principle of ‘sustainable utilisation’.
 Trophy hunting plays an integral role in this success.

-Other countries, like Pakistan, are now implementing similar conservation programs based around hunting to protect and conserve endangered species like the markhor.
+Further afield, other countries, like Pakistan, are now implementing similar conservation programs based around hunting to protect and conserve endangered species like the markhor.

 Sources used for this article